eclipse-threadx/getting-started/NXP/MIMXRT1060-EVK/VS.md

     > Visual Studio will build and flash the application to the device, then pause the debugger at the application entry point.

 1. Press `F5` to resume execution.
 The debugger is now running and connected the device.

+## Using Visual Studio's Embedded Tooling

+Visual Studio now supports additional tooling to help embedded programmers debug their applications: a [Peripheral Viewer](https://docs.microsoft.com/cpp/embedded/peripheral-view?view=msvc-170&tabs=visual-studio), a [RTOS Viewer](https://docs.microsoft.com/cpp/embedded/rtos-view?view=msvc-170&tabs=visual-studio), and a [Serial Monitor](https://docs.microsoft.com/cpp/embedded/serial-monitor?view=msvc-170&tabs=visual-studio).

+> If you can't find these tools, ensure that you have the `Linux and embedded development with C++` workload and the `Embedded and IoT tools` component installed on your Visual Studio instance.

 ## Restoring Your Development Environment